Symbiote (comics): Biology

 The symbiotes are an alien species of inorganic, amorphous and multicellular symbiotic parasites formed from Knull's "Living Abyss".
 They record the genetic material of each of their hosts in a genetic codex.
-They also empower a host's natural abilities to the point that they far exceed that of normal members of the host's species.
+They also empower a host's natural abilities to the point that they far exceed those of normal members of the host's species.
 These abilities include the following: